CALL US: 401-864-3371

 - YOUR PUP’S IMMUNE SYSTEM IS NOT FULLY CAPABLE OF FIGHTING DISEASE UNTIL AT LEAST THE 4TH SHOT – HE/SHE CAN CATCH HUMAN AILMENTS LIKE STREP THROAT AND A VARIETY OF DOG DISEASES SO DO NOT BRING YOUR PUPPY AROUND SICK PEOPLE OR WHERE OTHER ANIMALS ARE OR HAVE BEEN.
 NO PET STORE, NO PARK, ETC.

-- DO NOT LET YOUR VET GIVE MORE THAN 2 VACCINES AT ONCE.
+- DO NOT LET YOUR VET GIVE MORE THAN 1 VACCINE AT A TIME!
 SMALL BREEDS ARE LESS TOLERANT.
 YOU NEED TO BE PROACTIVE TO PROTECT YOUR PUPPY.

 - FLEA AND TICK PREVENTATIVE IS VERY IMPORTANT.
 ASK YOUR VET WHAT WORKS BEST FOR YOUR AREA.